CompCogNeuro/sims/ch6/objrec/README.md

 * You can continue to `Step Trial` to see a few more trials, to see what kind of variation is present in the inputs.

-Because it takes a while for this network to be trained (maybe only about 2 minutes depending on how new and powerful your computer is), we can just load the weights from a trained network.
+Because it takes a while for this network to be trained (especially on the web; on desktop it is only a couple of minutes depending on how new and powerful your computer is), we can just load the weights from a trained network.
 The network was trained for 50 epochs of 100 object inputs per epoch, or 5,000 object presentations.
-However, it took only roughly 25 epochs (2,500 object presentations) for performance to approach asymptote (you can see this by training it yourself, or opening the `objrec_train1.epc.csv` file in the `TrnEpcPlot` if you are working from the original source).
+However, it took only roughly 25 epochs (2,500 object presentations) for performance to approach asymptote.
 With all of the variation in the way a given input can be presented, this does not represent all that much sampling of the space of variability.

 * Load the weights using `Open Trained Wts` in the toolbar.
 Then, `Step Trial` a couple of times to see the minus and plus phases of the trained network as it performs the object recognition task.
-You can click back and forth between `ActM` and `ActP` to see the difference between the network's answer and the correct one.
+You can click back and forth between `ActM` and `ActP` (in `Phase`) to see the difference between the network's answer and the correct one.

 You should see that the plus and minus phase output states are usually the same, meaning that the network is correctly recognizing most of the objects being presented.

 To provide a more comprehensive test of its performance, you can run the testing program, which runs through 500 presentations of the objects and records the overall level of error.

-* Hit the `Test All` button, and select `TstEpcPlot` to speed up processing while waiting for the results.
-You can click on `TstTrlPlot` to see trial-by-trial results, but watching this will slow processing.
+* Hit the `Test All` button, and select `Test Epoch Plot` to speed up processing while waiting for the results.
+You can click on `Test Trial Plot` to see trial-by-trial results, but watching this will slow processing.
+On the web version, this may take a while depending on how fast your computer is.

 You will see that error rates are generally below 5% (and often zero) except for the two final objects which the network was never trained on (which it always gets wrong).
-Thus, the network shows quite good performance at this challenging task of recognizing objects in a location-invariant and size-invariant manner.
+Thus, the network shows reasonable performance at this challenging task of recognizing objects in a location-invariant and size-invariant manner.

 # Receptive Field Analysis